 Eric is an associate professor and Head of Design.
-He has designed 10 productions for Theatre Arts, including The Crucible, Rome Sweet Rome (the 2016 Partnership in the Arts with the Q Brothers, a modern/hip-hop Julius Caesar), American Idiot, The Luck of the Irish, Slaughter City, Lady M, The Cherry Orchard, As You Like It, Eurydice and Out of the Pan Into the FIre (the 2013 Partnership in the Arts production with The Moving Company).
-Eric has designed productions in California, Illinois, Minnesota, Utah, and Wisconsin, with work touring to New York and beyond.
+He has designed 17 productions for Theatre Arts, including Orlando, The Crucible, Rome Sweet Rome (the 2016 Partnership in the Arts with the Q Brothers, a modern/hip-hop Julius Caesar), American Idiot, The Luck of the Irish, The Cherry Orchard, As You Like It, Eurydice and Out of the Pan Into the FIre (the 2013 Partnership in the Arts production with The Moving Company).
+Eric has designed productions in California, Colorado, Illinois, Minnesota, Utah, and Wisconsin, with work touring to New York and beyond.

 Eric was the Chair of the Scenic Design Program for the University of Illinois at the Krannert Center for the Performing Arts (2001-2008; 10 designs, including Leonard Bernstein’s Mass, Metamorphoses, Nine, Twelfth Night); He was the Resident Scenic Designer at PCPA Theaterfest (1995-2001; 36 designs, including The Servant of Two Masters, The Grapes of Wrath, Macbeth, Romeo and Juliet, Julius Caesar, The King & I, Cinderella, 42 nd Street, On Golden Pond, The Lion in Winter, The Hunchback of Notre Dame, The 1940’s Radio Hour).

 Research in Period Styles—with a focus on the Art Nouveau designs of Hector Guimard, Victor Horta and Antoni Gaudi—have taken Eric to Paris (2010, 2011), Brussels (2010) and Barcelona (2007); funded in part an Old Gold Award and the University of Iowa’s International Programs.